abhidesikan/madras-medley/content/book-reviews/master.md

 ---
-title: "The Master: The Long Run and Beautiful Game of Roger Federer by Christopher Clarey"
+title: "The Master: The Long Run and Beautiful Game of Roger Federer by Christopher Clarey - Review by Abhishek Desikan"
 date: 2021-11-01T18:43:14-08:00
 draft: false
 ---